Here are some key things you need to know about condoms.

 Don't put condoms down the toilet

 Wrap used condoms in a tissue or piece of paper and put them in a dustbin.

 Buying condoms online

-For more information on sexual health (including HIV), call the Sexual Health Line free on 0300 123 7123, or phone your local NHS sexual health clinic.
+For more information on sexual health (including HIV), call the national sexual health line for free on 0300 123 7123 or find a sexual health clinic.